 To show they were prejudiced by the assertion of allegedly antagonistic defenses, appellants point primarily to the testimony of their co-defendant English.
 As outlined above, English's defense at trial was self-defense: Denying the government's claim that the defendants carried out a planned attack on Beckham, he testified that Beckham was actually the aggressor and that he (English) fought back and killed Beckham only to protect himself.
-Although English's defense thus largely exculpated Gilliam and Hargraves, they argue that he contradicted their claims of innocent presence by testifying that Gilliam had a gun in his possession and that Hargraves drove the SUV as the trio fled the scene of the shooting in the subsequent police chase.
-(Conversely, Hargraves argues that even though he did not testify at trial, he implied that one of his co-defendants was the getaway driver by disputing that he performed that role.)
+Although English's defense thus largely exculpated Gilliam and Hargraves, they argue that in certain respects his testimony was inconsistent with their defenses of innocent presence.